Old Man of the South Pole

-It is the symbol of happiness and longevity in Far Eastern culture.
+He is one of the symbols of happiness and longevity in Far Eastern culture.

 Description

 The Old Man of the South Pole is often depicted in Chinese pictures as an old man with a long white beard with a deer by his side.
-This style of picture is related to the story of an emperor of the Northern Song Dynasty, who had invited such an old man from the street and later considered the old man as the sign of his longevity.
+This style of picture is related to the story of an emperor of the Northern Song dynasty, who had invited such an old man from the street and later considered the old man as the sign of his longevity.
+In certain Chinese salvationist religions such as Yiguandao, he is responsible for the initiation of the Tao to the beings from the Deva realm.